 Many people believe a language does not change in the different countries where it is spoken: Of course, it is not true at all.
 A clear example is Spanish and English.
 The Castilian spoken in Spain is not the same spoken in South America; the same issue between British and American English.
 And in French too.

-It should be remembered that French is one of the most widely spoken languages in the world, with two hundred million speakers; the third preferred foreign language among the second language learners.
+It should be remembered that European French — unlike Japanese — is one of the most widely spoken languages in the world, with two hundred million speakers; the third preferred foreign language among the second language learners.

-In Canada, almost seven million people speak French.
+In Canada, almost seven million people speak French (compared to the less than half a million that speak Russian, Chinese, Italian, or German).
 It is the co-official language of the country together with English and the only official language in the province of Quebec.

 Here are some differences between Canadian French, so-called Québécois, and French from France.

-It is the main difference.
+It is the main difference, particularly in language learning.
 French people are sometimes unable to understand Canadians perfectly.
 This happens because Canadian French accent resembles more than what was used in the French court of the seventeenth century:

 - Words end with “-oir”, such as the verb “avoir”, say “-oér”;”avoér”[av?e?].